SH.10 - Student Records

 - Records in the “sole possession of the maker” (e.g., private advising notes).

-- Law enforcement records created and maintained by a law enforcement agency for a law enforcement purpose.
+- Law enforcement records are created and maintained by a law enforcement agency for a law enforcement purpose.

 - Employment records (unless the employment is based on student status).
 The employment records of student employees (e.g., work-study, wages, and graduate teaching associates) are part of their education records.